thegworld/gtx-browser/tools/mac/power/README.md

 deactivate
 ```

-### Chromium build
+### GTx Browser build

-Chromium needs to be built with the following args.gn
+GTx Browser needs to be built with the following args.gn

     is_debug = false
     is_component_build = false